Please note that Tapas no longer supports Internet Explorer.

 Dec 06, 2024

-He opened his eyes, the oppressive heat of the firepits pressing against his skin.
+A bead of sweat traced down between Erith’s brows, the oppressive heat of the camp’s sifting firepits pressing against his skin.

-Erith stood before the camp's sifting firepits.
-He stepped forward, testing the sturdiness of the mesh on the firepits as he eyed the next cart of sifted ground and vegetation being loaded onto the front of the line.
+He tested the sturdiness of the mesh on the firepits, watching the next cart of sifted earth and vegetation being loaded onto the front of the line.

+Maeric’s voice carried easily through the camp, brimming once again with his practiced confidence.
 "Ah, Erith was it?
 Yes, I've been informed that you've recently taken over the firepits.
-Sandin has spoken highly of your work—the lines have remained quick and clean.
-Admirable praise, coming from Sandin."
+Sandin has spoken highly of your work."

 Maeric stood beside an officer with long blond hair on top and closely shaved sides.
 The man was shorter than Maeric with a thin face and a reserved confidence that matched the Vice Captain's presence.

-Erith glanced down, brushing a bit of ash from his pant leg.
-After a moment, he wiped his brow and with a quizzical expression, he nodded.
+Erith brushed a bit of ash from his pant leg.
+After a moment, he wiped his brow and nodded.
 "Sure..."

-Catching Maeric's raised eyebrow, Erith added with half-hearted enthusiasm, "That would be a great honor, Vice Captain."
+Catching Maeric's raised eyebrow, Erith added with half-hearted enthusiasm, "That would be an honor, Vice Captain."
 The officer's lips curved into a smile, amused by Erith's forced display of enthusiasm.

 "Wonderful.
 Finish up here and meet us by the officers' tent in half an hour.
 And perhaps consider a bucket of water for that ash?"
 Maeric added, gesturing toward Erith's soot-covered shirt with a teasing smirk.